-You have completed the second or sixth draft of your memoir.
-You have tinkered with your own words for so long that you can no longer tell what reads well and what doesn't.
-You need an outside reader--but not just any reader.
-Someone attuned to the story elements, your voice, and the reader's listening ear.
+You've completed the second or sixth draft of your memoir.
+You've tinkered with your own words for so long that you can no longer tell what reads well and what doesn't.
+You need an outside reader — but not just any reader.
+Someone attuned to story elements, the language, your voice, and the reader's experience.

 I edit with both a logical mind and a poetic mind.
-I am attuned to the meaning and the music of language—the sound and rhythm of your words and sentences.
+I am attuned to the meaning and the music of language — both the message and the rhythm of words and sentences.
 The edited manuscript will sound like the best and truest version of you.

 Stylistic editing for your nonfiction book

 You have written a nonfiction book on a subject you care about.
 You are reasonably satisfied with the structure, but you want to ensure that your argument is persuasive, your paragraphs cohesive, your sentences well constructed, and your words well chosen.
-A line edit ensures that your book will not only be informative but enjoyable for readers.
+A stylistic edit ensures that your book will be not only educational but enjoyable for readers.